Spectral gap of scl in graphs of groups and $3$-manifolds: Introduction

 We say that a pair of a group $G$ and a subgroup $H \le G$ is \emph{$n$-relatively torsion-free} ($n$-RTF) if there is no $1 \leq k < n$, $g \in G \setminus H $ and $\{ h_i \}_{1 \leq i \leq k} \subset H$ such that

-and simply \emph{relatively torsion-free} if we can take $n = \infty$; see Definition \ref{defn: n-rft}.
-Similarly, we say that $H$ is \emph{left relatively convex} if there is a $G$-invariant order on the cosets $G/H = \{ g H \mid g \in G \}$ where $G$ acts on the left.
-Every left relatively convex subgroup is relatively torsion-free; see Lemma \ref{lemma: left relatively convex implies RTF}. \begin{theorem}[Theorems \ref{thm: $n$-RTF gap, weak version} and \ref{thm:left relatively convex graph of groups}] Let $G$ be a group acting on a tree such that the stabilizer of every edge is $n$-RTF in the stabilizers of the its vertices.
+and simply \emph{relatively torsion-free} if we can take $n = \infty$; See Definition \ref{defn: n-rft}.
+We say that $H$ is \emph{left relatively convex} if there is a $G$-invariant order on the cosets $G/H = \{ g H \mid g \in G \}$ where $G$ acts on the left.
+Every left relatively convex subgroup is relatively torsion-free; See Lemma \ref{lemma: left relatively convex implies RTF}. \begin{theorem}[Theorems \ref{thm: $n$-RTF gap, weak version} and \ref{thm:left relatively convex graph of groups}] Let $G$ be a group acting on a tree such that the stabilizer of every edge is $n$-RTF in the stabilizers of the its vertices.
 If $g \in G$ is hyperbolic, then

-If the stabilizer of every edge lies left relatively convex in the stabilizers of its vertices, then there is an explicit homogeneous quasimorphism $\phi$ on $G$ such that $\phi(g) \geq 1$ and $D(\phi) \leq 1$. \end{theorem} Our estimates are sharp, strengthening the estimates in \cite{CFL16} and generalizing all other spectral gap results for graph of groups known to the authors \cite{Chen:sclfpgap,DH91,Heuer}.
+If the stabilizer of every edge lies left relatively convex in the stabilizers of its vertices, then there is an explicit homogeneous quasimorphism $\phi$ (see Subsection \ref{subsubsec:scl via quasimorphisms} for the definition) on $G$ such that $\phi(g) \geq 1$ and $D(\phi) \leq 1$. \end{theorem} Our estimates are sharp, strengthening the estimates in \cite{CFL16} and generalizing all other spectral gap results for graphs of groups known to the authors \cite{Chen:sclfpgap,DH91,Heuer}.
 See Subsection \ref{subsubsec:scl via admissible surfaces} for a stronger version that gives the estimates for individual elements under weaker assumptions.

-The stable commutator length generalizes to \emph{chains}, i.e. linear combinations of elements; see Subsection \ref{subsec:scl basic}.
+The stable commutator length generalizes to \emph{chains}, i.e. linear combinations of elements; See Subsection \ref{subsec:scl basic}.
 We show how to compute $\scl_G$ of chains of elliptic elements in terms of the stable commutator length of vertex groups. \begin{theorem}[Theorem \ref{thm: vert scl compute}] Let $G$ be a group acting on a tree with vertex stabilizers $\{G_v\}$ and let $c_v$ be a chain of elliptic elements in $G_v$.
 Then

 where each $c'_v$ is a chain of elliptic elements in $G_v$, and the infimum is taken over all collections $\{c'_v\}$ of chains obtained from adjusting $\{c_v\}$ by chains of elements in edge stabilizers. \end{theorem} See Theorem \ref{thm: vert scl compute} for a precise statement.
-For example if $G = A \star_{\Z} B$ where $\Z$ is generated by $t$ then we show that $\scl_G(t)$ is the minimum of $\scl_{A}(t)$ and $\scl_{B}(t)$; see Theorem \ref{thm:scl edge for amalgam}.
+For example if $G = A \star_{\Z} B$ where $\Z$ is generated by $t$ then we show that $\scl_G(t)$ is the minimum of $\scl_{A}(t)$ and $\scl_{B}(t)$; See Theorem \ref{thm:scl edge for amalgam}.